-- A year during which a teacher has been on any leave, leave of absence or release time, in a full-time capacity for one complete semester or more shall be deemed to be a "consecutive year" (or a consecutive contract) for the first three means to acquire tenure described above.
-However, it shall not be credited as service time toward the acquisition of tenure. - Similarly, the seniority accumulated during a period of disability lasting more than three months, shall not be credited toward the acquisition of tenure (5-5.38).
+A year during which a teacher has been on any leave, leave of absence or release time, in a full-time capacity for one complete semester or more shall be deemed to be a "consecutive year" (or a consecutive contract) for the first three means to acquire tenure described above.
+However, it shall not be credited as service time toward the acquisition of tenure.

+In general, seniority accumulated during the first 104 weeks of disability shall not be credited towards the acquisition of tenure, except in the following two situations: